-I do not know which end to start this new ticket.
-We were made to do so many things in so few days!
-This press trip aims to highlight other activities than the pure "idleness" in the Dominican Republic.
+I don't know which end to start this new ticket.
+We've been made to do so much in so few days!
+This press trip aims to highlight other activities than pure "idleness" in the Dominican Republic.

 Excursion to the island of Saona

-A well deserved parenthesis, after all the "sporting" emotions that have been inflicted on us.
+A well-deserved parenthesis, however, after all the "sporting" emotions that have been inflicted on us.

 Admire the control tower of the tiny Portillo Airport in the north, in Samana ...

 Ride in ... quad

 After being sent in the air, Friday place to the wild quad equipped ...
 Yes, yes, the quad, it is this big noisy thing between the bike and the 4 × 4, which behaves like a motorcycle for children and that goes everywhere.
 Even the most cautious of us loved it.

 We crisscrossed heaps of super quiet beaches (well, before and after our visit) around Las Terrenas.
 Samana is really a beautiful area.

-This walk was especially the opportunity to leave these tourist enclaves that are the resorts "todo incluido" where we live, and to see a little the "real people".
-What's good is that you can stop easily on the way.
+This walk was especially the opportunity to get out of these tourist enclaves that are the resorts "todo incluido" where we stay, and to see a little bit the "real people".
+The good thing is that we can easily stop along the way.

 To make a refreshing stop near a Rio where the Dominicans comes to bathe the weekend with family or between friends.
 To take a look at the hard-core baseball games that take place in the slick sports fields.
 To rave about like all urban people in front of horses, cows, pigs seen in the fields or on the road.
 Or even to take pictures with children, who love to admire on the screen of the camera ...